 In lieu of flowers, please contribute to the Berkeley Retirement Home Resident Activities Fund.

-To send flowers to Fernande "Fern" M. (Theberge) Goulet's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fernande "Fern" M. (Theberge) Goulet, please visit our floral store.